10 Incredible Waterfalls Found In National Parks

 Waterfalls are often the most popular attractions in national parks and perhaps are some of the best examples of the forces of nature.
 Whether you come across water descending a series of rock steps or a large and powerful waterfall, their variety and uniqueness will blow you away.

-Enjoy this list of 10 awesome waterfalls at national park sites across the country.
-Maybe a new bucket list for after quarantine?
+Enjoy this list of 10 beautiful waterfalls at national park sites across the country.

 Out of all the national park sites across the country, Yosemite National Park is the park best known for its countless waterfalls.
 Yosemite Falls is the most famous and most photographed of Yosemite’s waterfalls.
 It is a three-tiered, 2,425ft waterfall which makes it the highest waterfall in North America.
 In fact, water drops 1,430ft at the Upper Falls, placing Yosemite Falls among the top 20 highest waterfalls in the world.
 But like all good things, hiking to Upper Falls is no easy feat.
 It requires taking a 7.2-mile round trip, with a 2,700ft elevation gain.